lightward/mechanic-tasks/docs/hide-out-of-stock-products/README.md

 Tags: Out of Stock, Products, Unpublish

-This task monitors inventory updates, and pulls the product from the selected sales channels whenever a product's total inventory meets your "out of stock" threshold.
+This task monitors inventory updates, and pulls the product from the configured sales channels whenever a product's total inventory meets your "out of stock" threshold.
 Optionally, it'll send you an email when it does so.
-This task can also be run manually, to scan all products at once.
+You may also choose whether to further refine the products being considered by this task by configuring inclusion or exclusion tags  (Note: exclusion tags will always take precedence over inclusion tags).

 * View in the task library: [tasks.mechanic.dev/hide-out-of-stock-products](https://tasks.mechanic.dev/hide-out-of-stock-products)
 * Task JSON, for direct import: [task.json](../../tasks/hide-out-of-stock-products.json)